Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/DataProtectionManager/vlatest/Get-DPMCloudDatasource.md

 # Get-DPMCloudDatasource

 ## SYNOPSIS
-Retrieves a list of cloud-protected data sources, protected by a DPM Server registered to the same vault as the local DPM Server.
+Gets a list of cloud-protected data sources, protected by a DPM Server registered to the same vault as the local DPM Server.

 ## SYNTAX